 Biological Psychiatry strictly enforces its word limits when a revised manuscript is submitted.
 Needing to address the reviewers' concerns is not a sufficient reason for exceeding the stated maximum word limits.
 We advise authors to critically evaluate their manuscripts to ensure that they are written as concisely and clearly as possible.
 Additionally, the Journal strongly encourages the use of Supplemental Information.
 This can be text, tables, and/or figures that are relevant to the work but not critical to support the findings.
-Supplemental Information is published online, but does not appear in the published typeset article and therefore does not count against the word limits.
+Supplemental Information is published online, but does not appear in print and therefore, does not count against the word limits.